You’re moving to a new country and need to buy major appliances for your new home.

 Cooktop Ranges (Free standing)

 220V American brand machines are bigger, a standard 30 inches wide (76cm).
-They’re all self-cleaning, but they usually don’t offer convection cooking.
-(Some high-end models do offer convection.)
+Most are self-cleaning, some models also offer convection cooking.
 Because of it’s size, you can fit four big pots on the burners.
+Many offer a large 5th center burner.
 All the American styles have heavy , solid, continuous grates (usually cast iron).

 They all have large viewing windows in the doors.